Jmfwolf/nojs/README.md

-Sure, I can help you update the README formatting:

 # NoJS CSS Framework

 NoJS CSS Framework is a minimalistic, BEM-formatted CSS framework that aims to deliver a rich, responsive, and animated UI experience without relying on JavaScript.